ioannagkika/localization_simulator/README.md

 This is the code for the localization simulator.
 The simulator can work both in Windows and Linux.

-You can either pull the repository from Gitlab or pull the Docker image by running the command: docker pull ioannagkika/localization_simulator:latest
+You can pull the Docker image by running the command: docker pull ioannagkika/localization_simulator:latest

 Next steps are: